alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-02-is-goto-dead.md

 - to break out of nested loops we use the "labels" (and not explicitly goto).
 However, the logic is still the same (i.e. jumps to certain label, which is what traditional goto statment does).

 === "Example 1: break WITHOUT label"
-	This code 'breaks' from the current loop only (not from all)
 	``` go
 	for i := 1; i <= 2; i++ {
 		for j := 1; j <= 3; j++ {